रामं कामारिसेव्यं भवभयहरणं कालमत्तेभसिंहं

 Notes

-This opening shloka establishes Rama's supreme divinity at the start of the battle book.
-Poddarji explains that even Shiva worships Rama—the same Lord who has taken human form to destroy Ravana and protect the righteous.
+This opening shloka establishes Rama's supreme divinity at the very threshold of the battle book.
+Tulsidas invokes both Rama and Shiva in one breath, reminding us that devotion to one demands reverence for the other.
+Poddarji explains that even Shiva worships Rama, the same Lord who has taken human form to destroy Ravana and protect the righteous.
+The triple invocation (Rama, Shiva, and the prayer for grace) sets the devotional foundation for everything that follows.